barisicgroup/unf/README.md

   - Converts given PDB file to a single UNF file.
   - The conversions takes all-atom details of (D)(R)NAs, proteins, and ligands in PDB and converts them to a coarse-grained representation stored in the UNF.

+- **UNF to Cadnano converter (Python)**
+  - Converts given UNF file to one or more Cadnano files, one for each UNF-stored lattice.
+  - The conversion does not convert colors at the moment.
+  - Insertions are converted to Cadnano loops.
+Deletions are currently not converted to Cadnano skips (aka "red crosses") but the strands itself skip the corresponding cells in Cadnano so the information remains preserved.

 # Other scripts documentation

 - **Add PDB to UNF (Python)**